 I don’t think search engines are trying to act like God because of two reasons.

-First, search engines may have all the information in the World Wide Web but they cannot classify which one is true or false.
+First, search engines may have all the information on the World Wide Web, but they cannot classify which one is true or false.

 Second, search engines do not prescribe or try to impose knowledge except their own search algorithm.

 Having established such about search engines, let us now show how God would search us in the light of Psalm 139:23-24.

 In effect, we see God here as the “Searcher” and we are His search engine, pleading to be searched.

 We are asking Him to know our hearts and thoughts.